 The position is based in Ronan, Montana and approximately 75% of the work occurs in a normal office setting.
 Frequent travel and field work are required between the months of April and November.
 Travel may exceed 1,500 miles per month and will occasionally be two (2) to three (3) days in duration.
 The position requires the ability to walk over rough and steep terrain to carry field equipment to data collection sites.
-The Hydrologist must be able to work outdoors during bad weather.
-The Hydrologist must rely on experience and judgement as to what safety precautions are prudent.
-The Hydrologist must have good, driving skills required for both on-road and off-road travel and during times of inclement weather.
+The Hydrogeologist must be able to work outdoors during bad weather.
+The Hydrogeologist must rely on experience and judgement as to what safety precautions are prudent.
+The Hydrogeologist must have good, driving skills required for both on-road and off-road travel and during times of inclement weather.
 Some irregular hours, evenings, and weekends are involved.

-Pay Boost for Specific Skillsets, Experience, and Education:
+Possible Pay Boost for Specific Skillsets, Experience, and Education:

-- Designee Assignments - Primary or Secondary Supervisory Assignments - Business management, budgeting, budget projections; - Database Expertise - Computer IT management and services including MS365 Domains, Website content management and editing, networks, and PC app installations/removals, PC and network security; and - Water Measurement using flow meters, well probes, weirs, flumes, and other hydrologic devices and water use calculations.
+- Designee Assignments; - Primary or Secondary Supervisory Assignments; - Database Expertise; and - Computer IT management and services including MS365 Domains, Website content management and editing, networks, and PC app installations/removals, PC and network security.